-I’ve always wanted to travel and write, and to some extent that dream has come true, but ever since I became a mum, my life has, for obvious reasons, changed.
-I didn’t stop travelling, but I slowed down and kind of settled, because I wanted my kids to feel they have solid roots and I wanted to create a routine and habits that didn’t have to change because of travelling.
+I’ve always wanted to travel and write, and to some extent, that dream has come true, but ever since I became a mum, my life has, for obvious reasons, changed.
+I didn’t stop traveling, but I slowed down and kind of settled, because I wanted my kids to feel they have solid roots and I wanted to create a routine and habits that didn’t have to change because of traveling.

 So whenever I have to travel for work I usually leave my kids at home with their daddy, who also works and travels often.
 Most times we will fly one of my Bulgarian aunts or my mum to Switzerland so they can help and look to after the children.
 The thing is that my mum also works and sometimes it is difficult to find a solution.
 Why am I telling you this?
 Because most of the mums I know here in Switzerland don’t have family around either and just like me, they struggle when they have to travel and leave the kids at home.
 We are often ridden with guilt for missing out on family time and our children’s progress.
 As a working mum I can’t even give myself permission to take a holiday on my own because I feel I am already away from home long enough.
 “So what is the solution?”, I wondered?

 It came to me a year ago when I was contacted by the owners of a small premium chain of hotels in Portugal who invited me to visit their family hotel in Chiado, a shopping area right in the heart of Lisbon.
 I won’t lie to you, I have never been a big fan of family hotels.
 They seem too messy and noisy and I usually end up more sleep-deprived and exhausted than I was before the holiday.